debbieyuen/magical/README.md

 The Magic School Bus prototype questions what it means for a driver to get in, drive, and arrive in a Tesla.
 Can Teslas leave behind a legacy of positivity and inspiration by challenging what “just a drive” is and helping riders discover meaning in their life adventures?

-The next time you get in your Tesla, swipe up into *drive*, and ask yourself am I finding joy in the journey and arrival of my next adventure?
+The next time you get in your Tesla, swipe up into **drive**, and ask yourself am I finding joy in the journey and arrival of my next adventure?
 Do I even see it as an adventure?
-I hope you look forward to parking, because there is something up ahead that’s amazing!
+I hope you look forward to **parking**, because there is something up ahead that’s amazing!

 ### Links